hanshoglund/vitry/manual.md

 ## Bindings

 Bindings is the notion of assigning references (values) to symbols.
-There are three kinds of bindings: global, parametric and local.
+To assure purity of functions, bindings may not be undone.
+Thus, there is no separate notion of constants or immutable values, instead every binding may be thought of as a *definition* made in a certain environment.
+There are three kinds of such environments: global, parametric and local.

 Global bindings are typically used to define functions and types and can be accessed from any other expression.
-Despite the name, they are typically encapsulated into modules.
-Global bindings can be used declarative (i.e. without any need to concern oneself about evaluation order):
+Despite the name, global bindings are local to the module in which it was defined, unless it is exported and imported by another module.
+However, there is no concept of nesting modules, all global bindings live in a flat namespace.
+Because of this, global bindings can be used declaratively (order does not matter):

     b = a + 2
     a = 2